dbp/website/reading.markdown

 online) is also great because it naturally selects papers that were well written and/or influential.

+### May 2014

+- _Interactive Theorem Proving and Program Development: Coq'Art: The Calculus of Inductive Constructions_.
+Yves Bertot.
+2004.
+[Link](http://www.labri.fr/perso/casteran/CoqArt/) (no freely available version).

+    > _Another book (~500pgs), this one a pretty concrete tutorial /
+    > reference to the Coq theorem prover.
+Having taken a course based
+    > on the other main reference to learning Coq, "Software
+    > Foundations" (which IS freely available), I can say definitively
+    > that this book is a much better introduction.
+It starts from the
+    > basics, and explains a lot of the mechanics of the system while
+    > explaining the theory and method of proving theorems.
+It becomes
+    > pretty reference-like as you move through (indeed I only read
+    > closely the first half), but is extremely clear throughout.
+For
+    > getting to know Coq (which is still, at this point, the best
+    > supported automated theorem prover), this seems to be the best
+    > reference.
+I had heard that before, but had not been excited
+    > about the cover price (I'm so spoiled by CS people giving things
+    > away for free!).
+Let it be stated again - it's worth the price._

+### April 2014

+- _Type Theory and Functional Programming_.
+Simon Thompson.
+1991.
+[PDF](http://www.cs.kent.ac.uk/people/staff/sjt/TTFP/ttfp.pdf).

+    > _This book (~400pgs) introduces type theory and then applies it
+    > to functional programming.
+I read the first half throughout
+    > April, (through Chapter 5).
+It's a very formal (perhaps
+    > obviously) presentation of first the typed lambda calculus, and
+    > then additions that get it more into dependently typed land.
+It
+    > became dense enough that I put it down for the time being, as I
+    > didn't feel that I was getting much (concrete) out of the
+    > presentation._

 ### March 2014

 - _Scrap Your Boilerplate: A Practical Design Pattern for Generic Programming_.
 Ralf Lammel, Simon Peyton Jones.
 2003.
 [PDF](http://www.ldpreload.com/p/syb/hmap.pdf).